Non-Profit Organizations, Seminars & Hands-On Workshops

 Linda Frank brings beautiful Bali batik clothing for women, kids, & men: dresses, skirts, pants, wrap pants, kids' clothes, men's shirts, and more.
 Linda has been going to Bali and working with her friends their to produce these unique styles & fabrics for 12 years.
 Fair trade & fair prices.
 She works with her long-term suppliers and friends to create unique designs and fabrics at reasonable prices.
 Visit her website: www.worlduniqueonline.com

-Last year, Rebecca joined us to share about her book and we are pleased she enjoyed herself enough to come back.
-She lives with her husband, Chris; their 5 children and Chris’s mother in a large rambling house in Whitefield, New Hampshire. .
-Check out her web information: http://rebeccalmatthews.tateauthor.com/
+Last year, Rebecca is becoming one of our regulars at the markets.
+She now as 2 novels and a children's book published.
+She lives with her husband, Chris; their 5 children and Chris’s mother in a large rambling house in Whitefield, New Hampshire.
+Check out her web information:

 Michele came to the Lupine Festival some years back when we were first starting our open-air markets.
 We are thrilled that she not only returned to the lupine festival this year but is joining us on Saturday for the Autumn Celebration.
 She brings decorative wood and fabric items.
 She makes wonderful kitchen accessories and vintage bead earrings.
 You can also contact her directly by e-mail: email@example.com